Complex oscillations in the delayed Fitzhugh-Nagumo equation: Hopf bifurcations in the fast dynamics

 This equation may be solved using special functions\footnote{Indeed, the solutions to the characteristic equation are given by the Lambert functions $W_k$ (the different branches of the inverse of $x\mapsto xe^x$, see e.g.~\cite{corless:96}):

 with $A=1-(x^*)^2+J$.
 The stability of $x^*$ is hence governed by the sign of the real part of the rightmost eigenvalue, given by the real branch $W_0$ of the Lambert function, and if the argument of the Lambert function has a real part greater than $-e^{-1}$ the root is unique.
-If not, we have two eigenvalues with the same real part corresponding to $k=0$ or $-1$.}.
+If not, we have two eigenvalues with the same real part corresponding to $k=0$ or $-1$.}, but elementary calculus can also be used to characterize the bifurcation curves in the parameter space.